PhenomSG/Restaurant-Review-Analysis/CONTRIBUTING.md

 ### Code of Conduct

-Please adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) in all interactions with the project and its community.
+Please adhere to a moral Code of Conduct in all interactions with the project and its community.

 ## Getting Started